How Secure is MFA, Really? How Hackers Bypass MFA

 Introducing phishing-resistant MFA, as laid out by the OMB in its guidelines for a Zero Trust strategy, is the single-most effective way to harden your authentication processes against attack.
 Phishing resistance means removing MFA that uses passwords, SMS, voice calls, OTPs or compromisable push notifications.
 Passwordless MFA based on FIDO standards is designated as the gold standard for phishing-resistant authentication by the Cybersecurity and Infrastructure Security Agency (CISA) and the OMB.

 HYPR’s True Passwordless™ MFA solution was purpose-built to address the problems of breachable MFA.
 Based on public key cryptography and adhering to FIDO standards, it ensures there are no shared secrets at any point in the authentication process.
 HYPR provides a seamless authentication journey from the desktop to the cloud, alleviating many user-experience frustrations around authentication.

 HYPR also integrates with common IdPs and single sign-on providers, making authentication controls stronger without requiring you to rip and replace your IAM infrastructure.
-To find out more about how HYPR’s passwordless solution is helping organizations secure their authentication and access, you can read more here or talk to our team.
+Discover how HYPR’s passwordless MFA solution is helping organizations secure their authentication and access.
+Please get in touch with our team for any questions.